things to do denali national park

 Hundreds of unnamed glaciers and at least 40 named glaciers flow from heights as high as 19,000 feet and descend to elevations as low as 800 feet above sea level.
 It’s an incredible sight!

-Since 1932, there have been 129 climbing deaths at the park.
+Since 1932, there have been more than 130 climbing deaths at the park.

-In 2022, 48-year-old Fernando Birman of Stockton, New Jersey collapsed while attempting to summit Alaska’s Denali mountain.
-Birman, who was the park’s most recent mountaineering fatality, was part of a 12-member guided tour that began their ascent on May 22.
+In 2025, two climbers lost their lives on the mountain.
+In 2022, 48-year-old Fernando Birman of Stockton, New Jersey collapsed while attempting to summit.
+Birman was part of a 12-member guided tour that began their ascent on May 22.

 In 1967, members of the Wilcox Expedition encountered what was the “perfect storm.”
 They encountered two weather systems colliding which produced a vortex of cold, snow and wind as they were descending from the summit.